David Gordon (choreographer): Legacy

-In October and November 2025, choreographer Wally Cardona "excavated", expanded and extended Gordon's piece "Times Four", originally made in 1975 as a duet for Gordon and Valda Setterfield.
+In late 2025 and early 2026, choreographer Wally Cardona "excavated", expanded and extended Gordon's piece "Times Four", originally made in 1975 as a duet for Gordon and Valda Setterfield.
 Based on a single existing rehearsal video tape, photographs and Setterfield's handwritten notes, Cardona recreated the piece and then made additional choreography founded in part on his research into Gordon's other works and in part on his own responses to the original.
 The resulting full-length dance, Times Four / David Gordon: 1975/2025, was presented in the same SoHo loft where the piece was originally created and performed, and where Gordon and Setterfield lived.
 It was danced by Cardona and Molly Lieber.

 Reception

-Gordon's work was generally well received by the critics and the public, although his piece Field, Chair and Mountain for American Ballet Theatre, his first ballet, was reportedly booed at its premiere at the Kennedy Center Opera House in Washington, D.C., in 1985.
+Gordon's work was generally well received by the critics and the public, although his piece Field, Chair and Mountain for American Ballet Theatre, his first ballet, was reportedly booed at its 1985 premiere at the Kennedy Center Opera House in Washington, D.C.
 The critical response was more generous, calling it "remarkable", "irreverent and clever", "a mesmerizing exploration of partnering", and "one of the most beautiful and distinctive [ballets] in ABT's current repertory", and praising Gordon's "deadpan humor and ... obvious nostalgic affection for things romantic", and his "energy and wit".
 However, Arlene Croce in The New Yorker said that the ballet was "the kind of folly that advances to the limit of frivolity on the strength of passion," and in The New York Times, Anna Kisselgoff wrote that "Despite [its] original aspects, "Field, Chair and Mountain" does not add up to anything beyond its isolated parts.
 Mr. Gordon's ideas seem dressed up in opera-house trappings that hang like ill-fitting clothes".

 Twenty years later, Gordon, who had not previously considered himself to be a political artist, created Dancing Henry Five in response to the 9/11 attacks and the war in Iraq.
 It also received mostly positive critical response.
-It was called "a bare-bones production that created a powerful epic mood" by John Rockwell, who compared it favorably to a production at Lincoln Center.
+It was called "a bare-bones production that created a powerful epic mood" by John Rockwell, who compared it favorably to a production of Henry V at Lincoln Center.
 Other critics praised its "humor and deft movement", its "masterful blend of charm and sting", and called it "stunning and provocative", while describing the movement in the dance-theater piece as "stripped down and democratic".
 "It takes a witty craftsman of dance theater like Gordon to turn a heroically jingoistic play into a wry but fervent plea for peace", wrote one critic about the most recent revival of the piece, while another wrote that "The means are simple, the dancing far from virtuoso; the thought and meanings are complex."